 Our Favorite San Juan Island Beaches

-Jackson’s Beach on San Juan Island is the perfect location for a lazy afternoon.
-The sandy stretch, with driftwood strewn across romantically, is beautiful.
-There are plenty of nooks along Jackson’s Beach for a romantic hideaway; lay on the sand and soak in the sun.
-Beach combing opportunities also abound, just 2 miles from the ferry landing.
-Though the nature is inspiring, amenities are available as well.
-Beach volleyball courts, restrooms, parking, and a free boat launch are offered.
-You can also pack a picnic lunch and eat at one of three picnic sites equipped with fire rings and barbecue grills.
+Jackson Beach on San Juan Island is the perfect location to spend a lazy afternoon.
+The sandy stretch, with driftwood romantically strewn across it, is beautiful.
+There are plenty of nooks along Jackson Beach for a romantic hideaway; lay on the sand and soak in the sun.
+Beachcombing opportunities also abound.
+Jackson Beach is close to town — just 2 miles from the ferry landing.
+Available amenities include beach volleyball courts, restrooms, parking, and a free boat launch.
+You can also pack a lunch and eat at one of the picnic sites equipped with fire rings and barbecue grills.
 Explore this favorite of San Juan Island beaches from dawn to dusk.

-South Beach on San Juan Island is located inside of American Camp – San Juan Island National Historic Park.
+South Beach on San Juan Island is located inside American Camp – San Juan Island National Historic Park.
 South Beach is a wonderful spot for walking along the shore with your dog or human companions.
 When selecting from other San Juan Island beaches, this pebble beach is a prime choice.
-Not only are their great driftwood logs for sitting but also fire pits for evening s’mores.
-Watch the sun sink into the water as you roast some marshmallows with loved ones.
-Only 7 minutes from Friday Harbor, South Beach offers a great location overlooking the Strait of Juan de Fuca and Haro Strait.
-You might spot a whale tail, but you certainly won’t miss the gorgeous views of the Olympic Mountains.
+Not only are there great driftwood logs for sitting but also fire pits for evening s’mores.
+Watch the sun sink into the water as you roast some marshmallows with your vacation companions.
+Only a 7-minute drive from Friday Harbor, South Beach offers a great location overlooking the Strait of Juan de Fuca and Haro Strait.
+You might spot a whale tail, and you will certainly enjoy the gorgeous views of the Olympic Mountains.

 4th of July Beach

-Picnics are a favorite activity on San Juan Island beaches.
-No different is said for 4th of July Beach, which offers a quiet haven away from the hustle and bustle.
-You can park your car and then hike along a forested trail before reaching the beach clearing.
-A far enough walk will earn you the sight of Jackals Lagoon, where a peek into the water will show you Lopez Island.
+Picnics are a favorite activity on San Juan Island beaches, and 4th of July Beach offers a quiet haven away from the hustle and bustle of some of our busier sandy stretches.
+You can park your car and then hike along a short forested trail before reaching the beach clearing.
+Walk far enough down the shoreline and you’ll reach Jakle’s Lagoon.
 Swimming isn’t advised here because of strong currents, but history awaits.
-This beach is on the site of the original San Juan Village.
+This area is the site of the original San Juan Village.
 For this reason, if you see any archaeological features, you must leave them undisturbed.

-This protective cove is a favorite among local families of the San Juan Island beaches.
-Eagle Cove on the south western side of the island near the American Camp – San Juan Island National Historic Park is ideal for water sports.
-Due to the shallow water, the temperature of the water warms so it is much more receptive to swimming than many other island beaches.
-The water around the island is a chilling 47 degrees.
-Spend a lazy afternoon sunning or skim boarding and don’t forget a picnic lunch.
+This sheltered cove is a favorite of the San Juan Island beaches among local families.
+Eagle Cove is located on the southwestern side of the island near American Camp – San Juan Island National Historic Park and is ideal for water sports.
+Due to the shallow water, the temperature warms making it more hospitable to activities such as swimming than many other island beaches.
+The water around the island is generally a chilling 47 degrees.
+Spend a lazy afternoon sunning or skimboarding and don’t forget a picnic lunch.